Table of Contents

 Part of the reason why so many healthcare clients have trusted Oberheiden P.C. for well over a decade as their healthcare attorney is that our results speak for themselves.
 Through our compliance representation, we have helped numerous clients avoid substantial recoupments and other liabilities in healthcare audits and investigations.
 We have also successfully defended providers across the country in these audits and investigations, in many cases helping our clients completely avoid all forms of liability.

 When necessary, we have also successfully defended healthcare businesses and professionals in civil and criminal litigation.
 From avoiding and dismissing indictments to securing favorable rulings at trial and on appeal, we have helped clients emerge victorious at all stages of the litigation process.
 Of course, we seek to resolve every case as quickly as possible—not only helping our clients avoid liability, but helping them mitigate their litigation costs as well.

 We divide our health care practice into four key areas: (i) compliance, (ii) audits and investigations, (iii) healthcare fraud defense, and (iv) civil litigation.
 While we represent some clients in just one area, many of our healthcare clients prefer to work with our team in all aspects of compliance and risk management on an ongoing basis.

-Our services for U.S. health care providers include:
+Our services for U.S. healthcare industry providers and the healthcare industry include: